-Whether you are a new or one of our existing patients there are a number of matters we can assist you with over the phone including (and not limited to):
+Whether you are a new or continuing patient there are a number of matters we can assist you with over the phone or online including (but not limited to):

-- New patient consultations: discussing your current medical situation; taking medical and fertility history; discussing potential treatment options etc.
+- New patient consultations: discussing current medical situations, taking medical history and fertility history, discussing potential treatment options etc.

-- Counselling sessions: First Step Fertility affiliated counsellors are able to offer remote supportive, couples or donor-recipient counselling services.
-A variety of appointment days and times are available including after-hours (subject to individual counsellor availability).
+- Counselling sessions: our counsellors are able to offer remote consultations.
+A variety of appointment days and times are available including after hours (subject to individual counsellor availability).

-- Medication education: advice; education; online demonstrations; and coaching.
+- Medication education: advice, education, demonstrations and coaching.

-- Nurse guidance: Pre-treatment advice; individualised advice and education of treatment prescribed by the fertility specialist; advice and support via phone call, text message and email.
+- Nurse guidance: Pre-treatment advice, individualised advice and education of treatment prescribed by the fertility specialist, advice and support during the treatment and post-treatment phase including phone call, text message and email.

-- Reviews: Existing patient cycle review with a fertility specialist or embryologist
+- Reviews: existing patient cycle review with an embryologist.

 If you have any symptoms at all, get tested immediately and quarantine at home until you receive a negative result.